 The f/stop numbers are explained on the previous page.
 The calculator below computes difference in individual values, in all three modes, f/stop, shutter speed, and ISO.
 There is also another Exposure calculator to compare two "total" exposures determined by including all three f/stop, shutter speed, and ISO parameters combined.

 It may not be obvious that the difference between f/2 to f/4 is 2 stops, and f/4 to f/5 is 2/3 stop, while f/8 to f/9 is 1/3 stop, so the calculator purpose is to help with the math, for f/stops, shutter speed or ISO.
 The calculator options below provide finding differences of the possible settings of your camera.

 Other syntax used here about the camera settings:

-Half stops are marked with *½ (to aid avoiding them, because your modern camera surely can use third stops, which are more precise exposures).
+Half stops are marked with *½ (to aid avoiding them, because your modern camera surely is set to use third stops, which are more precise exposures).

 The Range of the Nominals here is large, but not quite infinite.
 The “nearest nominal” shown has limits, but precise calculations can go further.